Palm Beach County Library System: Services

 Each class is designed to meet the needs of local citizens within their area.
-Palm Beach County is large, and there are many libraries with different local demographics, so each one chooses the necessary programs to meet their patrons' needs.
 The library also offers Books-By-Mail, a Deaf Resource Center, and Talking Books services to those in special populations.
 Book Club in a Bag is another service offered which facilitates the selection of titles (English and Spanish) for local book club meetings.
-Multiple copies of the title and discussion notes are included, making it simple to start and maintain a book club.
-The Palm Beach County Library System also will help suggest reading materials.
-Through their "What to read next" page, a patron can access a variety of different websites and blogs, such as Novelist Plus, Library Reads, LibraryThing, and Goodreads, which will supply them with the information needed to find their new book.
+Multiple copies of the title and discussion notes are included.
 The library system also offers a Speakers Bureau, where library staff will visit civic organizations, homeowners associations and volunteer groups to give presentations on the services and opportunities available at the library.

 Each library offers many different forms of media such as books, comics, DVDs, CDs, magazines, newspapers, digital eBooks, audiobooks and many other options.
-Physical media items can be requested from neighboring libraries and then delivered at a later date for pick up.
 Electronic and digital items can be located and downloaded from associated programs such as CloudLibrary and hoopla.
-These library items have the ability to be downloaded onto the patron's personal electronic devices for a preset amount of time.
-When their download has expired it will delete from their device.

-The Palm Beach County Library System provides a number of special services, of which include: Government Research Service, Genealogy Research Service, Consumer Health Information Service and CreationStations.
+The Palm Beach County Library System provides a number of special services, of which include: Passports, Government Research Service, Genealogy Research Service, Consumer Health Information Service and CreationStations.
 Government Research Services entails research, information, and document delivery services to government clients, staff, and elected officials in Palm Beach County.
 The GRS Collection includes legal documents, government serials, professional journals, and local and state collections.
-The Genealogy Research Service provides access to a wealth of family history sources including biographical books, genealogy Internet links, genealogy programs, how-to book listings, local city directories, local historical sites, newspapers, and journals.
-The Consumer Health Information Service offers quality health and medical information for free to residents of Palm Beach County.
-CreationStations are a digital media lab and recording studio where you can create multi-media content with Apple computers, video cameras, digital software, a photo scanner, sound recording and editing equipment, and a green screen.
-Special service items, including birding backpacks, mobile wifi-hotspots, civics & citizenship kits, and electronic document magnifiers are also provided at participating branches.
+The Genealogy Research Service provides access to family history sources including biographical books, genealogy Internet links, genealogy programs, how-to book listings, local city directories, local historical sites, newspapers, and journals.
+The Consumer Health Information Service offers health and medical information to residents of Palm Beach County.

-No More Late Fees
+The Jupiter Branch Library recently opened a Seed Library, featuring vegetable and flower seeds available free to anyone who visits the library.
+Five small packets a month can be selected that contain enough seeds to grow a few plants.
+The seeds are kept by the patron; there is nothing to return to the library.